-This week, we’re in a small Alabama town called Silverhill.
-This 1901 farmhouse belongs to the mayor of Silverhill, Jared Lyles, and his wife Christie, who share it with their children, Jackson and Adalyn.
+This 1901 farmhouse belongs to the mayor of Silverhill, Alabama, Jared Lyles, and his wife Christie, who share it with their children, Jackson and Adalyn.

 We’re here to help fix up the family’s front porch.
 The porch surfaces are worn and a little dingy; the under-skirting looks more “farm” than “farmhouse,” and without working lights, fans or door lock, it isn’t very functional.